 If you are looking for the Human Resources Division, please note the name has changed to People & Equity.
 For information about employment, please visit Jobs at the City.

-The Human Resources Management and Ethical Framework for Members’ Staff is a consolidated framework that sets out the roles and responsibilities of Members of Council for managing the City employees under their authority, and affirms applicable City Human Resources policy requirements for Members’ staff.
+The Human Resources Management and Ethical Framework for Members’ Staff is a consolidated Framework that sets out the roles and responsibilities of Members of Council for managing the City employees under their authority, and affirms applicable City Human Resources policy requirements for Members’ staff.

 Human Resources Management and Ethical Framework for Members’ Staff (pdf version).

-Members: A Member of Toronto City Council, including the Mayor and Councillors.
+Member: A Member of Toronto City Council, including the Mayor and Councillors.

-Members’ staff: Individuals retained in Councillors’ Offices and the Mayor’s Office, including:
+Members’ Staff: Individuals retained in Councillors’ Offices and the Mayor’s Office, including:

 • All Full-time and Part-time staff employed on either indefinite-term or fixed-term contracts, regardless of base position held (even if base position is with the Toronto Public Service).